lyfe00011/whatsapp-bot/README.md

 ## What is WhatsAsena?

-**WhatsAsena,** is a WhatsApp bot written by [Yusuf Usta](https://github.com/Quiec).
+**WhatsAsena,** is a WhatsApp bot written by [(https://github.com/Quiec).
 Does not log into your account It is written on WhatsApp Web API.

 ## Setup